 Uses for Cold Storage in Banking

 Typically, cold storage is tightly integrated with a financial institution’s core banking system.
-Platforms like FASTdocs offers an archival, searchable system of record and is used by bankers in numerous ways, such as:
+Platforms like FASTdocs offer an archival, searchable system of record and are used by bankers in numerous ways, such as:

 • Image retrieval for frontline operations: Tellers and other deposit staff members can find and view processed check images to answer customer and member inquiries.